CathPag/contribute-site/docs/projects/best-practices/accessibility/blind-and-visually-impaired/best-practices-for-inclusive-events-for-blind-and-visually-impaired-attendees.md

 ---
-title: "Best Practices for Inclusive Events for Blind and Visually Impaired Attendees"
+title: "Event organizers"
-description: A guide to creating events that enable full participation, by visually impaired attendees and speakers
+description: A guide to creating events that enable full participation by visually impaired attendees and speakers
 ---

 # Best Practices for Inclusive Events for Blind and Visually Impaired Attendees